Australian Government response to the Joint Standing Committee on Treaties Report 196: Regional Comprehensive Economic Partnership Agreement

 The Government notes this recommendation.

-In a joint press release on 2 November 2021 to mark the ratification of RCEP (Attachment A), the Minister for Foreign Affairs, Minister for Women, Senator the Hon Marise Payne and the Minister for Trade, Tourism and Investment, The Hon Dan Tehan, MP, said:
+In a joint press release on 2 November 2021 to mark the ratification of RCEP (Attachment A), the former Minister for Foreign Affairs, Minister for Women, Senator the Hon Marise Payne and the Minister for Trade, Tourism and Investment, The Hon Dan Tehan, MP, said:

 “Australia’s ratification of RCEP does not change the Government’s grave concern about the situation in Myanmar.
 We call on the Myanmar security forces to cease violence against civilians, engage in dialogue, and release all those arbitrarily detained, including Australian Professor Sean Turnell.

 The Government strongly supports ASEAN’s leadership to chart a course out of the crisis in Myanmar.
 We will continue to work with our ASEAN and other partners to support regional efforts towards a resolution.”

 An advance copy of the statement was delivered to the ASEAN Secretary-General at the time of Australia’s ratification for circulation to all RCEP signatories.